 There is also the budget issue, after all I have spent money on quality thread, and I can’t see letting it just sit in a cupboard unused.
-My goal is to use the fabric up until it is gone (those glorious scraps need a home, right?) so I personally want to have the same attitude about the thread.
+My goal is to use the fabric up until it is gone, and I personally to have the same attitude about the thread.

 Only you can decide if matching threads for piecing is a stress or a joy to you.

-Remember that quilting should make you happy.
-If you are distracted or stressed by some part of the quilting process that does not matter once the quilt is finished, then maybe it just is not worth it.
+Quilting should make you happy.
+If you are distracted or stressed by some part of the quilting process that does not matter once the quilt is finished, then maybe it is just not worth it.
 My grandma would say “don’t stress the small stuff”.